 Reconstruction Quality.
-Tested on a variety of scenes, illustrated in Fig. 7, we demonstrate high-quality object depth reconstruction outperforming existing learned, mixed, and multi-view only methods.
+Tested on a variety of scenes, illustrated in Fig. 6, we demonstrate high-quality object depth reconstruction outperforming existing learned, mixed, and multi-view only methods.
 Of particular note is how we are able to reconstruct small features such as Dragon's tail, Harold's scarf, and the ear of the Tiger statue consistent to the underlying scene geometry.
 This is in contrast to methods such as RCVD or HNDR which either neglect to reconstruct the Tiger's ear or reconstruct it behind its head.
 Our coarse-to-fine approach also allows us to reconstruct scenes with larger low-texture regions, such as Harold's head, which produces striped depth artifacts for HNDR as it can only refine depth within a patch-size of high-contrast edges.
-Compared to other purely multi-view methods, our plane plus depth offset approach avoids spurious depth solutions in low-parallax regions around the objects, cleanly segmenting them from their background.
-This plane segmentation, and it's applications to image and depth editing, are further discussed in the Supplemental Document.
+Our depth on a plane decomposition avoids spurious depth solutions in low-parallax regions around objects, cleanly segmenting them from their background.
+This plane segmentation, and it's applications to image and depth matting, are further discussed in the Supplemental Document.
+In contrast to DfUSMC, which relies on sparse feature matches and RGB-guided filtering to in-paint contiguous depth regions, our unified end-to-end model directly produces complete and continuous depth maps.

-Figure 8.
-Object reconstructions visualized as rendered meshes, with associated depth error metrics formatted as relative absolute difference/log difference.
+Figure 7.
+Object reconstructions visualized as rendered meshes, with associated depth metrics formatted as relative absolute error / scale invariant error.
 Edges over $10 \times$ the length of their neighbors were culled to avoid connecting mesh features in occluded regions.
-Additional renders are available in the Supplemental Document and associated video materials.

-Figure 9.
-If we fix the image representation I(u, v) to be the first long-burst frame I(u, v, 0), or we replace the RAW data in I(u, v, N) with processed 8-bit RGB, we see a reduction in overall depth reconstruction quality.
-Note the loss in detail around the star-shaped leaf in the center of the depth map zooms.
+Figure 8.
+Ablation study on the effects of fixing the image representation I(u, v) to be the first long-burst frame I(u, v, 0), replacing the RAW data in I(u, v, N) with processed 8-bit RGB, or removing device initial rotation estimates from our model.
+Metrics formatted as relative absolute error / scale invariant error.

-In Fig. 8 we highlight our method's ability to produce highquality object reconstructions.
-Where from a single image the learned monocular method MiDaS produces visually consistent depth results, from a long-burst our approach directly solves for geometrically accurate affine depth.
+In Fig. 7, we highlight our method's ability reconstruct complex objects.
+While from a single image the learned monocular method MiDaS produces visually consistent depth results, from a single long-burst our approach directly solves for geometrically accurate affine depth.
 This difference is most clearly seen in the Dragon object, whose wings are reconstructed at completely incorrect depths by MiDAS, disjoint from the rest of the object.
 This improved object reconstruction is also reflected in the quantitative depth metrics, in which we outperform all comparison methods.
 Another note is that the most structurally similar method to ours, BARF - which also learns an implicit image model and distills camera poses in a coarse-to-fine encoding approach - fails to produce reasonable reconstructions.
 We suspect this is related to the findings of Gao et al. [20], that NeRFs do not necessarily obey projective geometry during view synthesis for highly overlapping image content.